threefoldtech/0-initramfs/README.md

 # Dependencies
 Under Ubuntu 16.04, you will need this in order to compile everything:
  - `golang` (version 1.7.1)
- - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev asciidoc`
+ - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev asciidoc git`

 This dependencies is of course valid for any other system but adapt it yourself to your case.